 - Seal probably wasn’t duping the CIA or the Cartel.
 What was actually going on was a guns-for-drugs deal.
 The CIA supplied the Contras with guns bought using the drug-smuggling profits.

 - The DEA had been in on the deal for a long time.

-I guess you can see American Made as a black comedy in the tradition of Breaking Bad, which also made little attempt to show the appalling consequences of drug trafficking.
-That’s true to an extent, but Breaking Bad does show the slow descent of a normal man into evil.
+I guess you can see American Made as a black comedy in the tradition of Breaking Bad, which also barely showed the appalling consequences of drug trafficking.
+That’s true to an extent, but Breaking Bad depicts the slow descent of a normal man into evil.
 American Made, in contrast, plays it for laughs, as if it was all just harmless japes and fun.
 There’s no attempt to show the dark consequences of the USA’s actions.

-At one point in American Made, Schaffer says: “It’s not illegal if the good guys do it”, and that’s even being used as the tagline on the posters.
+At one point in American Made, Schaffer says: “It’s not illegal if the good guys do it”, and that’s even the tagline on the posters.

-The thing with that is, when ‘good guys’ do evil things they aren’t the good guys anymore.
+The thing is when ‘good guys’ do evil things, they aren’t the good guys anymore.